Takanu/Pelican/README.md

 **State and Timer Systems**

-You can create function states for any kind of response that Telegram receive, as well as quickly clear, block and switch them, plus you can schedule delays for method calls and closures.
+You can create function states for any kind of response that Telegram receive to filter and handle incoming updates.
+Additionally you can schedule method calls and closures to be executed at a later time using the action system.

 **Asynchronous File Uploads and File Cache System**